zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   - **Discovery Service (DS)**
     The Discovery Service collects information about API services and provides this information to the Gateway and other services.
-API ML internal services are also registered to the Discovery Service.
+API ML internal services also register to the Discovery Service.

   - **API Catalog (AC)**
     The Catalog displays information about API services through a web UI.
 The Catalog receives information